About Us

 Assistant Professor of Medicine

 I am a workplace psychologist conducting federally and foundation-funded research on ethical and social issues in science and medicine.
-My work focuses on healthy workplace cultures, professional decision-making, ethical conduct in research, and fostering responsible industry-academic partnerships for emerging brain technologies.
+My work focuses on healthy workplace cultures, professional decision-making, ethical conduct in research, and fostering responsible development of emerging brain technologies.
 Research is a “team sport” that requires people to work toward achieving individual and shared goals.
 Cultivating productive interpersonal and team dynamics to support research rigor and excellence must be approached with intention and can be challenging in fast-paced careers.
 Outside of work, I enjoy spending time with family, friends, and my dog, dining at new restaurants, and traveling nationally and internationally.

 Sherree A. Wilson, PhD